-In the higher ones the climate tends to change a few times as you walk up.
+In the higher ones, the climate tends to change a few times as you walk up.
 You never know what kind of weather to expect.
-I know that most people think of this region as tropical country with warm climate almost daily but it can get cold when you climb some of them.
+I know that most people think of this region as a tropical country with a warm climate almost daily, but it can get cold when you climb some of them.

 The waterproof/windproof jacket that I loved to take with me on these trips was getting old and I needed a new one that made me feel safe.
 I was looking for 3 main aspects, the jacket had to be:

 - Lightweight and portable – It is always good to be able to carry more stuff with the least amount of weight.

 - Waterproof – Weather is unpredictable and it can be dangerous to be up on a mountain with wet clothes during a cold day/night.

 - Windproof – I have experienced winds of up to 70km/h up on there.
 At that altitude on low temperatures, you can be in trouble if you don’t have a good windproof jacket.

 What the Women’s Alpine Houdini Waterproof Jacket by Patagonia Offers